Sheremetyevo International Airport: Terminal D

-There is an official multi-story parking at Terminal D connected with the main building by means of a pedestrian bridge.
-The parking size is about 4100 lots, however it has a relatively dense layout.

-Between August 2015 and May 2018, Terminal D used to be the only terminal at Sheremetyevo that was able to serve domestic flights.
-Even since new Terminal B was opened and commenced its services, Terminal D continues to operate non-Aeroflot domestic flights.

 On 28 October 2018, Terminal D started handling all of Rossiya Airlines' Moscow-originating domestic flights and its international service to Indonesia.

-On 15 March 2022, the Terminal D was closed caused due to the dramatic decrease of the passenger traffic.
-On 1 June 2024, the terminal was reopened.
-As of July 2025 it serves flights operated by Pobeda and Smartavia.

 Terminal E

 Terminal E opened in 2010 as a capacity expansion project, connecting terminals D and F. The terminal's construction has allowed for the development of terminals D and F, as well as the railway station, into a single south terminal complex.
 The terminals of this complex are connected by a number of pedestrian walkways with travelators, thus allowing for passengers to move freely between its constituent facilities.
 In December 2010, a new chapel dedicated to St. Nicholas opened on the second floor of Terminal E. The terminal was used for international flights, primarily by Aeroflot and its SkyTeam partners.
 Terminal E has 8 jetway equipped gates.
 The V-Express Transit Hotel between security/passport check-ins provided short-term accommodations for passengers changing planes without having to present a visa for entering Russia.
 The hotel drew international attention in June 2013 when Edward Snowden checked into the hotel while seeking asylum.

-In March 2020, Terminal E was closed due to a decrease in passenger flow and due to COVID-19 in Russia.